-The mucus plug is a protective mechanism of fetal grown and development.
-We’ll talk about how long after you lose your mucus plug will you go into labor, what it looks like, cramping and how to tell your mucus plug from discharge.
+The mucus plug is a protective mechanism of fetal growth and development.
+We’ll talk about how long after you lose your mucus plug you’ll go into labor, what it looks like, cramping, and how to tell your mucus plug from discharge.

 Your Mucus Plug